maxlia/javascript-week06/README.md

 </script>
 ```

+Try the slideshow out.
+If it doesn't work, double check that your 'images' folder has the files you chose, and that they're named 1.jpg, 2.jpg, etc.

 The variable `this` is special; it gets assigned automatically according to the *context* that the function is running in. jQuery does a clever thing where whichever element was clicked on is available as the variable `this` inside the click handler function.
 (Note: this is not the case with DOM event listeners, like with `.addEventListener()`.)

 Now let's add a variable `num` to keep track of which image we're currently showing.